fortrabbit/help/docs/object-storage.md

 The location of the Object Storage will match the Apps location.
 So if you choose your App to be hosted in US, the files in your Object Storage will be there as well.
 We have ideas to extend the Object Storage with by CDN functionality (think CloudFront).

-### Big files
+### File size limit

-The Object Storage is laid out to handle lot's of small to medium sized files, not very large files.
-Please see our [specs](https://fortrabbit.com/specs) table for current limitations.
+The Object Storage is laid out to handle lot's of small to medium sized files, not very large files, like videos.
+Please see our [specs](https://fortrabbit.com/specs-pro) table for current limitations.

+### Number of files

+Currently, the Object Storage only supports 999 files per directory.
+As a work-around when you have more than a thousand files, you can spread them over multiple folders.

 ### No directory listings

 As with S3 it is not possible to list directories.
 You can place an `index.html` file containing your custom listing.

-### Custom domains

-The Object Storage can only be accessed by HTTP(S) via the standard App name related URL.
-You can currently not route any custom domains.
-Neither you can use your own TLS (SSL) termination here.

 ### Case sensitivity